-- Being over giving – drawn to helping and caring for others; prioritise other people’s needs over their own.
+Over giving – drawn to helping and caring for others; prioritising other people’s needs over their own.

-- Doubtfulness – lacks the self-confidence to put themselves forward for better positions even though they have put in the work and have the necessary expertise and experience.
+Doubtfulness – lacking the self-confidence to put themselves forward for better positions, even though they have put in the work and have the necessary expertise and experience.

-Self-criticism – always thinks their work is not good enough and focuses on what they could have, would have and should have done
+Self-criticism – always thinking that their work is not good enough and focuses on what they could have, would have and should have done.

 These mindsets and behaviour are often compounded by workplace anxiety.
 When a company does not promote a culture of support and instead perpetuates stress and unhealthy competition, then the mental wellbeing of workers suffers even more.